Jade is a mom to a wonderful and amazing 8 year old boy. She actively practices gentle parenting and is happy to share any tips.

 - On the butt or thigh not in the face

 - With a slipper or belt

-The bottom line is, I was hit hard enough for it to hurt - and that's the point of spaking isn't it?
-If it doesn't hurt - it is not spanking, it's tapping.
+The bottom line is, I was hit hard enough for it to hurt, and that's the point of spanking isn't it?
+If it doesn't hurt, it is not spanking, it's tapping.

-I choose not to spank my son because I do not feel in any way that I learnt anything positive from being spanked.
-I do not eel hat it made me a better person, a more loving person or a happier person.
+I choose not to spank my son because I do not feel in any way that I learned anything positive from being spanked.
+I do not feel that it made me a better person, a more loving person, or a happier person.

 I didn't feel "loved" or cared for by my parents when they spanked me.
-I didn't stop doing whatever they spanked me for because I learnt that it was wrong or why, I did it because I was SCARED about being hurt again.
-I learnt FEAR not a lesson about why something is wrong or why I shouldn't do it.
+I didn't stop doing whatever they spanked me for because I learned that it was wrong or why, I did it because I was SCARED about being hurt again.
+I learned FEAR, not a lesson about why something is wrong or why I shouldn't do it.

 I do not want my son to learn the same lesson.

 Furthermore, when my son gets hurt - whether he takes a tumble from his bike, stumbles while running, or takes a knock during a fall; I am the one he runs to or cries to for comfort.
 I make him feel better.
 I make him forget the pain and feel that everything will be okay.
 How could I, the same person who comforts and consoles him when he is in pain be that same person to inflict pain on him??
 I could never.
 It would tear me to a million pieces.
 I just could not.
 I don't even think my son would understand.